island-is/island.is/libs/judicial-system/court-client/README.md

 To update the client, follow these steps:

-1. Obtain a new OpenAPI JSON description and replace the content of `./src/clientConfig.json`.
+1. Obtain a new OpenAPI JSON description, and replace the content of `./src/clientConfig.json` with this new data.
-2. Generate the client by executing the command provided in the "Generating the Client" section.
+2. Run the command from the "Generating the Client" section to regenerate the client.
-3. Update `./src/lib/courtClient.service.ts` as needed.
-Note: In the current implementation, the `UploadStream` feature has been manually implemented and excluded from `./src/clientConfig.json`.
+3. Manually update `./src/lib/courtClient.service.ts` if necessary.
+Note: The `UploadStream` feature has been implemented manually and excluded from `./src/clientConfig.json`.
 ```